 Welcome back to the start of another exciting term in Year 3.
 It was wonderful to see the children on the first Monday back and they have all made a great start to the term.

 Below is an overview of the learning we are focusing on this term.
-As always, if you have any questions about this, or anything else for that matter, please do not hesitate to ask either myself or Miss Hobson-Scott.
+As always, if you have any questions about this, or anything else for that matter, please do not hesitate to ask.

-In English we are using the Lego movie to look at developing a strong story structure and thinking of ways we can link our ideas between sentences and also paragraphs.
-We will be looking at what makes a good character description and why film-makers have filmed a scene in a particular way.
-Through using this, we will develop written work which will be full of adjectives and powerful verbs to make the reader really interested.
+In English we are using the story of St George and the dragon to look at developing a strong story structure and thinking of ways we can link our ideas between sentences and also paragraphs.
+We will be looking at what makes a good character description.
+Through this, we will develop written work which will be full of adjectives and powerful verbs to make the reader really interested.
 Hopefully, ‘everything will be awesome’ with our writing by the end of this unit of work.
-After this, we will be using our work on the Romans to write a range of non-fiction texts and we will look particularly at how we write precise language so the reader is given accurate and clear information.

 At home, please continue to read as often as possible with your children.
 After all, reading is to the mind what exercise is to the body.
 Also, please practise times tables with your child as much as you can as children need to know their 2, 3, 4, 5, 8 and 10x tables by the end of year 3.
 They are expected to know them all by the end of Year 4 so it is vital they get as far as they can with this before they leave Y3.